bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+### The believing brain
+Michael Shermer

+This book examines the biology how people believe first and then rationalize.

 ### 2024-03-25 Radical Uncertainty
 - Mervyn King
 - John Kay